open-traffic-generator/ac4-workshop/lab-05/README.md

 ### Phase 6: Cleanup
-On your server VM, Ctrl+C the Server to stop it.
+- On VM2, Ctrl+C the Server to stop it.

 ### Conclusion